 Table Talk: Family Conversations About Current Events

 Table Talk: Family Conversations about Current Events provides parents and family members with the tools they need to engage in conversations about important news stories and societal and world events.
-Each guide includes a topic summary, discussion questions, ideas for taking action and addtional resources.
+Each guide includes a topic summary, discussion questions, ideas for taking action and additional resources.

 Go to Table Talk.